Astronaut apologizes for height mistake

 (CNN)What seemed like an out-of-this-world claim has turned out to be just that.

-Japanese astronaut Norishige Kanai apologized on Wednesday for suggesting he had "grown" 3.5 inches (9 centimeters) while at the International Space Station (ISS).
+Japanese astronaut Norishige Kanai apologized Wednesday for suggesting he had "grown" 3½ inches (9 centimeters) while on the International Space Station.

-Kanai, 41, had only been on the ISS for a few weeks as part of a six-month mission when he tweeted he had some "important news" to share.
+Kanai, 41, had been on the ISS for only a few weeks as part of a six-month mission when he tweeted that he had some "important news" to share.

 "I got my body measured after arriving in the space.
 Surprise, surprise, I was grown by 9 centimeter! only in 3 weeks. it's first time since my junior high/high school days.
 I am bit worried if I can fit into my seat in Soyuz on the way back to the earth," Kanai wrote in his first tweet on Tuesday.

-Without earth's gravitational forces, fluid between the discs of the spine fluctuates resulting in a lengthening of the spine, making astronauts temporarily taller.
+Without Earth's gravitational forces, fluid between the discs of the spine fluctuates, resulting in a lengthening of the spine and making astronauts temporarily taller.

-According to a 2016 study, a six-month stay at the ISS can result in a brief height increase of 2 inches (5 centimeters), which can be accompanied by a weakening of the muscles supporting the spine.
+According to a 2016 study, a six-month stay on the ISS can result in a brief height increase of 2 inches (5 centimeters), which can be accompanied by a weakening of the muscles supporting the spine.

-But Kanai's fears were put to rest when the Russian captain, dubious of such an unusual discrepancy, suggested he double-check his measurements.
-Kanai found he had in fact only grown by 0.78 inches (2 centimeters).
+But Kanai's fears were put to rest when the Russian captain, dubious of such an unusual discrepancy, suggested that he double-check his measurements.
+Kanai found that he had grown only 0.78 inches (2 centimeters).

 "I am very sorry to spread such fake news," he wrote in a follow-up post on Twitter a day later.
 "I feel no pain on my back or hip, rather stiffness on my shoulder disappeared, so I guess 9 cm growth was too much."

-While Kanai reports he is not in any pain so far, others have not been as lucky.
+Though Kanai reports that he is not in any pain so far, others have not been as lucky.
 Astronauts have often spoken of the health implications of prolonged space travel.

-"It's sort of an ongoing problem that has been a significant one with cause for concern," Douglas Chang, chief of physical medicine and rehabilitation service at University of California San Diego Health, told CNN in 2016.
+"It's sort of an ongoing problem that has been a significant one with cause for concern," Douglas Chang, chief of physical medicine and rehabilitation service at University of California San Diego Health, said in 2016.

 Because of the numerous complaints, NASA has been developing studies into the impact of space travel on the human body for several years.